 - Travel within the past 14 days to affected geographical regions

 - Contact with persons who have tested positive for Covid-19.

 When you visit our office, we ask that you arrive on time for your appointment, rather than too early.
 This will minimize the amount of time you spend in our waiting room or reception area.
 If you have respiratory symptoms, we will ask that you wear a facemask.

-How to protect yourself and help prevent the spread of COVID-19
+Here are some ways you can protect yourself and help prevent the spread of COVID-19:

 - Wash your hands frequently with soap and water for 20 seconds.
 If you don’t have access to soap and water, use alcohol-based hand sanitizer.